brunoleppe/BObject/README.md

 is highly recommended.

 By default, all object structures are open, user can add any public fields plus the parent's structure to achieve inheritance.
-A constructor is needed for all new types
+A constructor is needed for all new types, but is omitted when declaring "abstract" types.

 ### Final (not derivable) types:
 ```